Amanda Randles: Research

 Randles' research interests are biomedical simulation and high-performance computing; specifically, her focus is developing computational tools that can examine the behavior of different diseases, from atherosclerosis to cancer.
 Randles and her research group have developed fluid dynamics simulation software capable of modeling blood flowing throughout a human body based on full-body CT and MRI scans, dubbed HARVEY after the physician William Harvey.
 Possible applications include examining how different medical interventions in cardiovascular disease impact the circulatory system and modeling the flow of singular cancer cells through the system.

 In 2018, Randles was one of ten researchers selected to test simulation-based projects on the Aurora exascale supercomputer in 2021, as part of the Aurora Early Science Program at the Argonne National Laboratory.
 She was awarded an NSF CAREER Award in May 2020 to support her work on HARVEY.

 Awards and honors

+In 2023, she was warded the NIH Pioneer award to support her work combining wearables with physics-based models.
+She is a Fellow of the National Academy of Inventors.
+For her work on ventilator splitting during the Covid-19 pandemic, she was awarded the Alexandra Jane Noble Epiphany Science Inspiration Award.
 In 2014, Randles was awarded the NIH Director's Early Independence Award.
 She was named to the 2015 World Economic Forum Young Scientist List for her work on the "design of large-scale parallel applications targeting problems in physics".
 In 2017, she was awarded the Grace Murray Hopper Award and was later named to the MIT Technology Review Innovators Under 35, both given for her work on HARVEY.
+In January 2024, she was named a Distinguished Member of the ACM.
+She was the 2023 recipient of the ACM Prize in Computing for her contributions to "computational health through innovative algorithms, tools, and high performance computing methods for diagnosing and treating a variety of human diseases".